petetroyan/petetroyan.github.io/_pages/research.md

 * Millipedes: A Toolkit for Simple Mechanism Design (joint with Marek Pycia)

-* Ranking Objects that Rank Back (joint with Thayer Morrill)

 * Strategy-proof, Pareto efficient, and fair mechanisms for object allocation (joint with Marek Pycia)